rkowen/OpenID-Connect/README.md

 ## PostgreSQL-prep

 You will need to run the postgres-prep docker image to create a user and database.
-View its documentation for details.
+View that image's documentation for details.

 Once the PostgreSQL image and preparation are complete then an OpenID Connect container can be started